 Do you think parents should have the right to choose their children’s partners?

 That’s a tough one.
-If they have such right it sort of implies that they own their child which is a very strange notion.
+If they have such rights, it sort of implies that they own their child, which is a very strange notion.
 It goes without saying that parents might want to control this with the best of intentions, but it takes away the most precious thing an individual has – their freedom.
 In some countries arranged marriages are a part of cultural tradition and young people have to concede to their parents’ will.
 I believe that goes against everything that humanity strives for – independence, freedom, free will.
 Maybe this is an anachronism that will eventually go away, but the fact it exists in our day and age is truly disheartening.

 How has the role of fathers changed over the years?

 I don’t think such fundamental things experience dramatic changes.
 One noticeable difference is that fathers are no longer the sole bread-winners in the family.
 Gender equality at the workplace allowed women to earn the same, if not higher salaries than men.
 This can sometimes make the roles of the household reverse – fathers as housekeepers and mothers as breadwinning, working professionals.
 This is partially due to shift in perception of gender roles and destigmatisation of gender-specific activities.
-As a result households of today in general and fathers in particular have become more flexible, no longer set in stone by age-long preconception of who should do what.
+As a result, households in general and fathers in particular have become more flexible, no longer set in stone by age-long preconception of who should do what.

 How does parental involvement impact a child’s academic performance?

 It goes without saying that parental involvement is very likely to positively affect how well the child does at school.
 When parents are involved in their child’s education, they can help foster a supportive learning environment at home by monitoring their child’s homework and school assignments, providing resources such as books and other learning materials, and encouraging their child’s academic pursuits.
-The latter could be done by various incentives like increased allowance.
+The latter could be done through various incentives like increased allowance.

 Parents who show interest in their child’s education will positively affect their motivation and attitude towards learning.
 They are likely to be more engaged in their schoolwork and more motivated to succeed academically.
 And to add, parents in the loop of the school curriculum will have a much easier time communicating with respective teachers as both will be on the same page regarding the current academic topics.